fennar01/icbmGuidance/DEVELOPMENT.md

 ## Safe Contribution Guidelines
 - Always check that your changes do not introduce any real-world operational logic.
 - If in doubt, open an issue or discussion before submitting a pull request.

+## Extending the Simulation
+This project now uses a modular, class-based architecture.
+To add new features or subsystems:
+- Create a new class for your subsystem (e.g., FaultInjector, EnvironmentalModel).
+- Ensure all logic is non-functional and safe for public demonstration.
+- Add clear docstrings and comments explaining the educational purpose.
+- Update the Simulation orchestrator to include your new module if needed.

+## Example Extensions
+- Add simulated sensor failures or noise models.
+- Add a (non-functional) environmental effects module (e.g., wind, gravity variations).
+- Add more detailed trajectory visualizations (3D plots, error ellipses, etc.).

+All contributions must maintain the non-functional, educational intent of the project.